 FlowViewer is really more of a front-end than a stand-alone offering, acting as a web-based interface for the eponymous duo of flow-tools and SiLK.
 Due to the combination of these two aspects in particular it can handle IPv6 and Cisco v9 NetFlow as well as a full range of IPFIX!

-On the flip side, it lacks a lot of the more powerful and specific features, though it does have a slick interface, especially for being web-based, and provides a full range of graphing and visual representation of data while still providing all the mundane, rote line-by-line flow tables you could want.
+Due to being open-source, and quite popular, it's also pretty darn robust especially given the total lack of up front cost.
+It has a slick interface, especially for being web-based, and provides a full range of graphing and visual representation of data while still providing all the mundane, rote line-by-line flow tables you could want.

 As far as basic analysis goes at no cost, there's not much better out there!